 Pascal presented a summary of the EO Handbook, noting that two versions were produced in 2015, focused on informing decision makers on current and potential roles of satellites.

-It was agreed to have a dedicated meeting ASAP between CEO/DCEO, Kerry, WGClimate, SIT Chair and Vice Chair and CEOS Chair to coordinate on the plans for COP21 publications.
+It was agreed to have a dedicated meeting ASAP between CEO/DCEO, Kerry Sawyer, WGClimate, SIT Chair and Vice Chair and CEOS Chair to coordinate on the plans for COP21 publications.

-Marie-Josée Bourassa (CSA/CEO) presented a status updated on the UN Sustainable Development Goals (SDG).
+Marie-Josée Bourassa (CEO) presented a status updated on the UN Sustainable Development Goals (SDG).
 There are 17 goals, and 169 targets, with a number of targets having more than one indicator.